 - Description of property (Example: 1.5 BTC): This describes the asset that was sold, exchanged, or spent.

 - Date acquired (MM/DD/YYYY): This is the day you purchased the crypto asset that you are using as your cost basis for the transaction.
-Remember this may vary based on your accounting method.

 - Cost basis: Your cost basis is the gross USD value at which you acquired the crypto being sold, exchanged, or spent.
 This includes purchases in fiat currency or another crypto.
-Remember this may vary based on your accounting method.

 - Adjustment, if any, to gain or loss: This code describes the adjustment amount you enter in column G. Typically, you will not have any adjustments, but the IRS lists capital gain adjustments in their instructions if you need them.
 One example would be if you received a Form 1099 without cost basis and need to report your purchase prices to the IRS.